raspberrypilearning/from-me-to-you/en/step_7.md

 --- /task ---

 --- task ---
-Broke down my project into smaller parts which I developed one at a time.
+Decided on a small part of my project to make first and then added more
 --- /task ---

 --- task ---
-Used  the skills I have learnt to turn my ideas into code
---- /task ---

---- task ---
-Sourced the relevant information when I needed help
+Looked at relevant information when I needed help
 --- /task ---

 --- task ---